Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Background and Related Work

 Another class of techniques combines deflectometry for specular shape measurement and structured light triangulation for diffuse shape measurement \cite{huang2011study, liu20203d}.
-Their setup consists of a projector-camera system for triangulation and a LCD screen-camera system for deflectometry.
-Due to the combination of two principles, the method can measure diffuse and specular objects at the same time, but some fundamental problems discussed above remain: The coverage of specular objects is still dependent on the screen size, and large screens would be required for complicated objects, making the system impractical and increasing its cost.
+Their setup consists of a projector-camera system for triangulation and an LCD screen-camera system for deflectometry.
+Due to the combination of two principles, the method can measure diffuse and specular objects at the same time, but some fundamental problems discussed above remain: The coverage of specular objects is still dependent on the screen size, and the use of large screens becomes less practical with increasing scene size.
+Karami et al. \cite{karami2022combining} have similarly combined photogrammetry and photometric stereo to capture specular and diffuse parts but suffer from inherent bulky setup limitations imposed by photometric stereo.